Page Types & Structure

 yml, or inside a Markdown (

 .md) file.
 Read more in the Fundamentals: YAML & Markdown chapter of this guide..
-The three core attributes you’re probably going to define on every page are
+The three core attributes used to define every page are

-Since YAML information is often found in multiple places through your publication, if, for example, you need to make a change to an essay title that appears in the top navigation, sidebar menu, contents pages, running footer, or the essay itself, that change will need to be made in the page YAML of the essay Markdown file.
+YAML information is often found in multiple places through your publication, so for example, if you need to make a change to an essay title that appears in the top navigation, sidebar menu, contents pages, running footer, or the essay itself, that change will need to be made in the page YAML of the essay

 Much more information about the page than just these three attributes can be included.
-A more complete example would be:
+A more complete example is:

 For more details on this full list of possible attributes that Quire can use in page YAML, see the Page API section of the Developer documentation.